qyang-nj/llios/macho_parser/docs/LC_dylib.md

 ##### Learn more
 [Linking and Install Names](https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html)

-## LC_LOAD_DYLIB / LC_LOAD_WEAK_DYLIB
+## LC_LOAD_DYLIB
 Each `LC_LOAD_DYLIB` stores an install name of a dylib which is required by the binary.
 The binary can be an executable or another dylib.
 If the dylib cannot be found at runtime, the app will crash on launch.

 ## LC_LOAD_WEAK_DYLIB
 Very similar to `LC_LOAD_DYLIB`, the only difference is that the dylib is weak (a.k.a optional).
 The app should handle the case when a weak dylib is missing.

 ## LC_REEXPORT_DYLIB
 This is used for umbrella or facade library, which is not common in iOS app but is extensively used in the system libraries.
 For instance, `Foundation` re-exports `libobjc` and `CoreFoundation`.
-As an app binary, it only need to link against `Foundation` and is able to use APIs from `libobjc` and `CoreFoundation` for free.
+As an app binary, it only needs to link against `Foundation` and is able to use APIs from `libobjc` and `CoreFoundation` for free.

 ```
 $ ./macho_parser Foundation.framework/Foundation --dylibs